chalmerlowe/intro_to_sprinting/class_materials/prereq_overview.md

 This workshop covers...

-* [Environment Setup](./environment_overview.md): Installing software, creating a virtual environment, forking a repository and setting up version control software.
 * [Using Git](./git_overview.md): basic commands to copy a repository, add your changes, commit those changes and push the changes to Github.
 * [Using GitHub](./github_overview.md): basic overview of the collaborative tools on GitHub and how to issue a pull request.
 * [Practicing your skills](./for_realz.md): A chance to practice these skills on a project on GitHub.

+If you have time to move beyond Git, this workshop also covers:

+* [Working with Real Projects](./projects_with_code.md): Installing software and creating a working environment for a few real-world scenarios.

 ### What not to expect